Frank Huelsman: Career

 In a three-season career, Huelsman was a .258 hitter with five home runs and 97 RBI in 235 games.

 Following his Major League Baseball career, Huelsman became a minor league star, compiling a .342 career average over nearly 20 years, including five batting titles and six RBI titles.
 While playing for the Salt Lake City Skyscrapers in the Class D Union Association, Huelsman won two Triple Crowns between 1911 and 1913, narrowly missing a third Triple Crown in 1912 by .002 points in batting average.

+Death

 Huelsman died in Affton, Missouri, just four days after his 85th birthday.